ServiceStackApps/AndroidJavaChat/README.md

 had their AccessToken saved.

-For Facebook we can query `AccessToken.getCurrentAccessToken()` to check for an existing AccessToken whilst for Twitter we check the Users `SharedPreferences` which manage ourselves:
+For Facebook we can query `AccessToken.getCurrentAccessToken()` to check for an existing AccessToken whilst for Twitter and Google we check the Users `SharedPreferences` which we manage ourselves:

 ```java
 public dtos.Authenticate getSavedAccessToken(){